Trading Strategy

 Couple Smiling on a Yacht over Clear, Blue-Green Water

-The dream advertised by stock picking subscription services, Twitter and Instagram accounts, etc., are all built on a foundation of sand.
+The dream advertised by stock picking subscription services, Instagram and X accounts, etc., are all built on a foundation of sand.
+Sadly, it's all clever marketing and not a reality.

-Worse yet, in some cases, they will prey off of you, scam you, and the SEC will have to get involved.
+Worse yet, in some cases, they will prey off you, scam you, and the SEC will have to get involved.

-The only difference between you and them is that they figured out #9 and #8 below before you and decided to pursue a career in education and "giving back" to help you out.
+The only difference between you and them is that they figured out #9 and #8 below before you and decided to pursue a career in education and "give back" to help you out.
 This includes sharing their daily stock picks and lessons for a monthly fee.

 9. You really need at least a $1,000,000 portfolio to trade full-time